ionoid/docs.ionoid.io/docs/NewProject/newProject.md

 ![Project Form](ProjectForm.png)

 - Choose the board your are working on, for exemple **Raspberry Pi Zero** by clicking on the board icon.
+This will set the `CPU Board Architecture` of your project.
+Devices registered into same project must have same architecture.
+You can mix different boards but they must share the same `CPU Archetecture`.

 - Complete the form with the information related to your project.

 Ionoid Supports multiple boards and device architectures.
 The following table details supported boards: